sprice/stratum-obsidian/README.md

 - One-way sync from Zotero into Obsidian.
 - Personal and group Zotero libraries.
-- No Better BibTeX, local bridge, or templating language.
+- No template language to learn, no manual API key setup.
 - Not a zero-network or offline-only plugin.

 ## Why it requires an account